aimms/user-guide/aimms-ide/ODH-CPLEX/AIMMS_to_ODH_Mapping.rst

 **CPLEX solve options**

-The two tables below show options used by ODH-CPLEX for the main CPLEX solve in ODH-CPLEX (if the **Search Mode**  is set to 'Global Solution') or for getting an initial feasible solution (if the **Search Mode**  is set to 'Local Solution')
+The two tables below show options used by ODH-CPLEX for the main CPLEX solve in ODH-CPLEX (if the **Search Mode**  is set to 'Global Solution') or for getting an initial feasible solution (if the **Search Mode**  is set to 'Local Solution').